Ritikshukla02/SAC-Based-Robot-Motion-Planning-/README.md

 - Comparison with other reinforcement learning algorithms
 ## Acknowledgements

-This project was developed as part of my research on reinforcement learning for autonomous robot motion planning using Soft Actor-Critic (SAC).
+This project was developed as part of my internship on reinforcement learning for autonomous robot motion planning using Soft Actor-Critic (SAC).